HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + Starting position of the data in the log dataset (8 bytes)
     + Size of data in the log dataset (8 bytes)
 ---

+## The log-base VOL does not check for dataset write boundary
+### Problem Description
+* For now, the log-base VOL does not perform a sanity check on dataspace selection.
+  On a write operation, the VOL takes the data and metadata as-is and records them in the LOG.
+  On a read operation, the VOL searches through LOG entries for matching records without considering the dataspace's boundary.
+* It is a feature work to check whether a given dataspace selection is within the dataset's space.
+### Software Environment
+* HDF5 versions: All

+### Solutions
+* Implement sanity check in dataspace selection boundary on dataset I/O.